We’re stronger when we work together.

 The Canadian Physiotherapy Association (CPA) is diligent in its efforts to help physiotherapists make real and lasting contributions to the health of Canadians.

-January 2017 in Advocacy
+News - September 2017 in Advocacy

 1. CPA wants to help members understand the implications of the proposed federal tax changes.
 For more information, please review this MNP Webinar: Proposed Tax Changes and Impacts on Professional Corporations and look for an upcoming email from CPA’s CEO.

 2. Sport Physiotherapy Canada and the Canadian Physiotherapy Association are working with Parachute and the Canadian Concussion Collaborative to ensure that there’s recognition of physiotherapy as a valued member of the team.